Beef (TV series): Production

-The project, created by Korean-American director Lee Sung Jin and set to star Steven Yeun and Ali Wong, was first announced in March 2021, with a bidding war happening over the series rights.
-Netflix would eventually win the rights.
+The project, created by Korean-American director Lee Sung Jin and starring Steven Yeun and Ali Wong, was first announced in March 2021.
+There was a bidding war over the series rights.
+Netflix won the rights.
 In December, Lee Isaac Chung was reported to be directing the pilot episode.
 In March 2022, additional castings were announced, including David Choe and Patti Yasutake, and the pilot episode would instead be directed by Japanese director Hikari.
 She was also confirmed to direct several additional episodes.
-Filming had begun by April 2022.
+Filming began by April 2022.

-Lee Sung Jin has planned the show to last three seasons: "There are a lot of ideas on my end to keep this story going.
-I think should we be blessed with a Season Two, there's a lot of ways for Danny and Amy to continue.
+In April 2023, Lee said he planned for the series to last three seasons, saying: "There are a lot of ideas on my end to keep this story going.
+I think should we be blessed with a season two, there's a lot of ways for Danny and Amy to continue.
 I have one really big general idea that I can't really say yet, but I have three seasons mapped out in my head currently."

 In February 2024, it was announced that a second season was being actively explored, with Charles Melton, Cailee Spaeny, Jake Gyllenhaal and Anne Hathaway.
 In June 2024, it was reported that Oscar Isaac and Carey Mulligan were in negotiations to star in the second season.
-In August 2024, Melton and Spaeny confirmed they were also in negotiations to star in the second season.
-In October 2024, it was confirmed that Isaac, Mulligan, Melton, and Spaeny were cast as the leads in the new season, with the story centering around "a young couple witnessing an alarming fight between their boss and his wife, triggering chess moves of favors and coercion in the elitist world of a country club and its Korean billionaire owner."
+In August 2024, Melton and Spaeny confirmed they were in negotiations to star in the second season.
+In October 2024, it was confirmed that Isaac, Mulligan, Melton, and Spaeny had been cast as the leads, with the story centering around "a young couple witnessing an alarming fight between their boss and his wife, triggering chess moves of favors and coercion in the elitist world of a country club and its Korean billionaire owner".

+This marked the third collaboration for Isaac and Mulligan, after having co-starred in the films Drive (2011) and Inside Llewyn Davis (2013).

+Music

+The first-season score is by Bobby Krlic.
+The second-season composer is Finneas O'Connell.

 Release

-Beef premiered at the 2023 SXSW Festival on March 18, 2023.
+Beef premiered at South by Southwest on March 18, 2023.
 All 10 episodes were released on Netflix on April 6, 2023.
+The second season premiered on April 16, 2026.